From 2005-2017, LUCIA supported the following initiatives:

 Orphaned girls – LUCIA supported 30 orphaned girls with six years of education, shelter, food and clothes.

 Widowed-headed household – LUCIA supported a household of nine people who were headed by a widow with ill health.
 LUCIA‘s support contributed towards the children’s’ education, by providing money towards uniforms, educational materials and tutorial support.
 In addition, the money helped buy clothing, food, sanitary and hygiene products amongst other essentials.

 Emergency food aid – money was given to 20 women to support their families until their crops were ready for market.
 Money was also donated to an emergency appeal in Niger.

 Emergency aid – funding was sent via an Ethiopian NGO to a village south of Addis Ababa.
 A crocodile infested river had burst its banks and many villagers were eaten by crocodiles or drowned.
 LUCIA sent emergency money to pay for milk and clothes for the surviving women and children who were left with nothing.

 Kindergarten in Alelmgena, Ethiopia – funding was provided for:

 - Classroom furniture

 - Playground equipment

-Street children – LUCIA donates each year to the upkeep of the Little Voice street children’s house.
-We have also paid for an adventure holiday for six traumatised children, organised through Little Voice.
+Street children – LUCIA donated annually to the upkeep of the Little Voice street children’s house.
+The charity also paid for an adventure holiday for six traumatised children, organised through Little Voice.